LaunchCode-Education-Archived/gis-devops-OLD/objectives/README.md

 ### Tuesday

-- Understand agile as a guiding philosophy for rapidly deploying working code with additional value
+- Understand Agile as a guiding philosophy for rapidly deploying working code with additional value
-- Describe the purpose and structure of common agile ceremonies: standups, planning, sprint review, retrospective
+- Describe the purpose and structure of common Agile/Scrum ceremonies: standups, planning, sprint review, retrospective
 - Describe the purpose and goals of Test-Driven Development (TDD)
 - Use TDD to write Java methods
 - Follow the Red-Green-Refactor workflow to improve test-driven coding

 ### Wednesday

+- Write user stories that clearly identify the target user, expected behavior, and desired outcome
+- Break large user stories ("epics") down into smaller user stories

 ### Thursday